beezwax/WP-Publish-to-Apple-News/readme.txt

 = 1.2.1 =
 * Added an experimental setting to enable HTML format on body elements.
-* Added settings for monospaced fonts, which applies to <pre>, <code>, and <samp> elements in body components when HTML formatting is enabled.
+* Added settings for monospaced fonts, which applies to &lt;pre&gt;, &lt;code&gt;, and &lt;samp&gt; elements in body components when HTML formatting is enabled.
 * Added additional text formatting options, including tracking (letter-spacing) and line height.
 * Split text formatting options for headings to allow full customization per heading level.
 * Modified logic for image alignment so that centered and non-aligned images now appear centered instead of right-aligned.